SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 Note that if you want to use another driver, you must change the class `BPChromeOptions` to another browser driver compatible with Parasol.

-The `get` method loads a given URL and allow you to navigate through the website.
+The `get` method loads a given URL and allows you to navigate through the website.
-The WebDriver will wait that the page is fully loaded before returning the control to the test.
+The WebDriver will wait until the page is fully loaded before returning the control to the test.
  If your page loads a large amount of AJAX, then WebDriver may not know when the page has been fully loaded.

 ```